chigix/sublime-php-connector/readme.md

 The only binding key map: `ctrl+shift+r`

-You can over ride it via user settings.
+You can override it via user settings.

 ## What's new

-* Quick panel of commands development support via PHP.
+* High speed communication towards php interpretor embedded
+* Greatly improved developing experience with sophisticated model and command utils.

 ### v0.1.0: Created!
 - php connect support